iOS Integration

 params.attestId = attestId;

-params.webView = webView; // WebView used for Captcha display
+params.webView = self.webView; // WebView used to display the Captcha page

 [[ClientAttestation sharedInstance] attestWithParams:params